hyoo-ru/mam_mol/view/readme.md

 	sub() {
 		return [ "Remove" ]
 	}
 } }
 ```

-We could declare as value an instance of another class directly.
-In the next example it is being declared a property `List`, and which value would be a component type of `$mol_list_demo_tree`, and then it put into a list of child components `sub`:
+You can declare an instance of another class as a value directly.
+The following example declares a `List` property with the value of instance `$mol_list_demo_tree` and then places it in a list of `sub` child components:

 ```tree
 $my_app $mol_view